 A stable and sustainable customer deposit base has allowed the Group to reduce its wholesale funding requirements over the last several years which in turn has reduced the need for the Issuer to issue covered bonds such as Securities.
 This has facilitated an increase in the Group's unencumbered assets.
+The Group recognises the restrictions on the transfer of liquidity between jurisdictions and separately monitors asset encumbrance by jurisdiction.
 The Group has also identified certain management and mitigating actions which could be considered on the occurrence of a liquidity stress event.
 However, in the unlikely event that the Group exhausted these sources of liquidity it would be necessary to seek alternative sources of funding from monetary authorities.